simonchung87/Applied-Probability/README.md

 ## Simulation

 In the simulation folder, I provide the r code to simulate the extensions of Brownian motion.
 The source code of generation of standard Brownian motion comes from the r package ```sde```.
-Below is the simulations of the stochastic processes I mention above.
+Below is the simulations of the stochastic processes I mentioned above.
 <p align="center">
 <img height="200" src="https://github.com/simonchung87/Applied-Probability/blob/main/Simulation/MPS.png">
 <img height="200" src="https://github.com/simonchung87/Applied-Probability/blob/main/Simulation/RBM.png">